Residential Junk Removal

 Coordinating Storage Unit Cleanout with Brockton’s Solid Waste Management Programs

 Proper storage unit cleanout in Brockton, MA requires adherence to city solid waste management protocols.
 The Department of Public Works oversees bulk waste collection, transfer station access, and disposal fees.
-Residents and businesses must schedule bulk item pickups at least 48 hours in advance, with a maximum of two cubic yards or 200 pounds per collection.
-The Brockton Transfer Station, located at 300 Oak Hill Way, operates Monday through Saturday from 7:00 AM to 5:00 PM; a valid resident ID is required, and disposal fees start at $35 per ton with a $10 minimum.
-Prohibited items include hazardous waste, electronics, and certain appliances.
+Residents and businesses must schedule bulk item pickups in advance, with a limit of two cubic yards per collection.
+The Brockton Transfer Station, located at 300 Oak Hill Way, operates Monday through Saturday from 7:00 AM to 3:00 PM and requires proof of residency for access.
+Fees are assessed by weight, typically $35 per ton with a $10 minimum.
+Accepted materials include furniture, non-hazardous household goods, and select electronics.
+Prohibited items, such as hazardous waste and construction debris, must be handled separately.
 For large-scale cleanouts, commercial haulers must be licensed by the city.
-Always separate recyclables and follow city guidelines to avoid code violations and fines.
+Always review the city’s solid waste management guidelines before beginning a cleanout project.

 Department of Public Works